gitter-lab/pria-ams-enamine/preprocessing/README.md

 ## Master Dataframe
 Create a master dataframe with the following columns:
 1. `Molecule ID`: uniquely identifies a molecule.
-Currently an non-negative integer.
+Currently a non-negative integer.
 2. `Duplicate ID`: denotes the duplicate number of a molecule.
 This is done so that the same molecule can have multiple % inhibition readings; allows grouping by `Molecule ID`.
 3. `SMSSF ID`: molecule ID used by SMSSF for easy cross-referencing and issue followup.
 4. `Supplier ID`: the supplier of the molecule.